k2controls/piRover01/sp1t/w02/index.md

 **Session 1**
 - Week 01 submitted?
 Issues?
   - What cool Pi projects did you find?
-  - Where you able to create a Zoom video?
+  - Were you able to create a Zoom video?
 Did you share your screen?
 Cloud or local?
+  - W01 assignment link is reactivated
 - Build status?
 - Midpoint scrum video due.
 Be sure to review and answer the three scrum questions.
 See Week 1 for prompts.
 - Final scrum video due.
 Be sure to review and answer the three scrum questions.
 Lessons learned?
 See Week 1 for prompts.